Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries

 Assuming $|R|=N$ and the strict partition $(H,L)$ of $R$ on $\mathcal{S}$ with threshold $\theta=N^\eps$ for $\eps\in[0,1]$, we have: $\forall\tup{t} \in \pi_{\calS} L: |\sigma_{\calS=\tup{t}} L| < \theta = N^\eps$; and $|\pi_{\calS} H| \leq \frac{|R|}{\theta} = N^{1-\eps}$.
 We subsequently denote the light part of $R$ on $\calS$ by $R^{\calS}$.

 \paragraph{Queries.} A conjunctive query (CQ) has the form

-We denote by: $(R_i)_{i\in[n]}$ the relation symbols; $(R_i(\calX_i))_{i\in[n]}$ the atoms; $\vars(Q) = \bigcup_{i\in[n]}\calX_i$ the set of variables; $\free(Q)=\calF$ the set of {\em free} variables; $\bound(Q)=\vars(Q)-\free(Q)$ the set of {\em bound} variables; $\atoms(Q)=\{R_i(\calX_i) \mid i\in[n]\}$ the set of the atoms; and $\atoms(X)$ the set of the atoms containing $X$.
+We denote by: $(R_i)_{i\in[n]}$ the relation symbols; $(R_i(\calX_i))_{i\in[n]}$ the atoms; $\vars(Q) = \bigcup_{i\in[n]}\calX_i$ the set of variables; {$\free(Q)=\calF \subseteq \vars(Q)$} the set of {\em free} variables; $\bound(Q)=\vars(Q)-\free(Q)$ the set of {\em bound} variables; $\atoms(Q)=\{R_i(\calX_i) \mid i\in[n]\}$ the set of the atoms; and $\atoms(X)$ the set of the atoms containing $X$.
 The query $Q$ is {\em full} if $\free(Q)=\vars(Q)$.

-The hypergraph $G=(\vars(Q),\atoms(Q))$ of a query $Q$ has one node per variable and one hyperedge per atom that covers all nodes representing its variables.
-The query is {\em $\alpha$-acyclic} if for every cycle in $G$, the nodes in the cycle are covered by a hyperedge.
-In this case, it admits a {\em join tree} where each node is an atom and if any two nodes have variables in common, then all nodes along the path between them also have these variables.
-A query is {\em free-connex} if it is $\alpha$-acyclic and there is a join tree over its atoms of including its head atom~\cite{BraultPhD13}.
+The hypergraph $G=(\vars(Q),\atoms(Q))$ of a query $Q$ has one node per variable and one hyperedge per atom that covers all nodes representing its variables. {A {\em join tree} for $Q$ is a tree with the following properties: (1) Its nodes are exactly the atoms of $Q$; (2) if any two nodes have variables in common, then all nodes along the path between them also have these variables.
+The query $Q$ is called {\em $\alpha$-acyclic} if it has a join tree.} {It is {\em free-connex} if it is $\alpha$-acyclic and remains $\alpha$-acyclic when we add to its body a fresh atom over its free variables~\cite{BraultPhD13}}.
 It is {\em hierarchical} if for any two of its variables, either their sets of atoms are disjoint or one is contained in the other.
 It is {\em q-hierarchical} if it is hierarchical and for every variable $A\in\free(Q)$, if there is a variable $B$ such that $\atoms(A)\subset\atoms(B)$ then $B\in\free(Q)$~\cite{BerkholzKS17}.